OPR: Office of the Director

 (2) Conflicts of Interest of Senior-Level Officials.

-If the USGS Director or Deputy Director is implicated in the potentially harassing conduct, the DOI Chief Human Capital Officer (CHCO) will designate an appropriate management official to be responsible for making the preliminary determinations and directing any further investigation that is warranted.
+If the USGS Director or Deputy Director for Administration and Policy is implicated in the potentially harassing conduct, the DOI Chief Human Capital Officer (CHCO) will designate an appropriate management official to be responsible for making the preliminary determinations and directing any further investigation that is warranted.

 (3) Interim Measures to Ensure Harassing Conduct Does Not Continue.